(BRUSSELS)

 “One startup in Europe has invented a system of solar cells, to simultaneously produce heat and electricity,” he said.
 “Until now you had only thermal solar, or photovoltaic solar, and it combines the two; so on the same surface you can produce heat and electricity.”

-Bertrand continued: “This company has invented an additional power unit that you hook to your electric car, that allows you to travel an additional 600km.
+“This particular company has invented an additional power unit that you hook to your electric car, that allows you to travel an additional 600km.
 And you rent it, you don’t need to buy it.
 So you can have your little electric car for the city, which you use during the week, then at the weekend – when you want to go on a break – you rent the little trailer to give you the additional range you need for your electric car.
 This is really interesting.”

 Bertrand with Dr Roland Strauss, MD of Knowledge4Innovation, which organises the European Innovation Summit.
 Picture taken at COP23, Bonn

-“What I want to say to the startups, all the people gathered for the EU Top 50, all the innovators – they have to work on the political level, they have to promote themselves, they have to speak of profit, not only ecology,” Bertrand said.
+“What I want to say to the startups, all the people gathered for the EU Top 50, all the innovators – they have to work on the political level, they have to promote themselves, they have to speak of profit, not only ecology,” he said.

 “And we need to help them market themselves better.
 This is what people miss when they are innovators, the marketing part.
 They are very good scientifically but they don’t know how to communicate.
 And today lots of the success will come from communication.
 By becoming better known, better respected; they can bring their solutions to the market.
 This is where the World Alliance can help them because all our strike force is in communication; it is in the media; it is in the relationships we have with governments.”